Patryqss/LlamaPredict/README.md

 # How prediction market creator is incentivized?

 Prediction market creator provides initial liquidity and earns fees on DEXs.
 Also users waiting for the market to expire are loosing their collateral (few %).
 This is the main source of income for the creator.

+# What is so exciting about prediction market?

+You can use prediction market's tokens as underlying tokens for other prediction markets.
+This creates a lot of possibilities.
+You can introduce conditional probability, multi choice markets, options, futures, headging, etc. You can also use existing DEXs to trade those tokens, place limit orders, lend/borrow them, etc. You can also create your own centralized prediction market and use decentralized prediction markets for hedging.

+# How it aligns with Aleph Zero's vision?

+Each prediction market stores just hash of input.
+For users not knowing the input, it is just a random token.
+You can create private prediction markets, what aligns perfectly with Aleph Zero's vision of privacy.
+There are also a lot of math to do off chain.

+# Is it production ready?

+Unfortunately not yet.
+Collateral melting is not yet correct.
+There are also some things of burning by outcome, we have noticed during the hackathon and it was too late to change it.

+# Any more questions?

+We are prediction market enthusiasts and we are happy to answer any questions.